-Non-alcoholic fatty liver disease on the rise post COVID, say doctors
+Non-alcoholic fatty liver disease on the rise post Covid, say doctors

 TIRUCHY: Detoxifying the body is the key to staying healthy and the liver, a large metabolic organ, plays a central role in the process.
 On the occasion of World Liver Day observed on April 19, spreading awareness about liver diseases and its prevention becomes a priority.
 A majority of liver diseases are preventable.

 According to doctors, the work from home condition and lack of movement during lockdowns have increased liver-related diseases.
 Doctors at Mahatma Gandhi Government Hospital, Tiruchy, said the most commonly occurring liver disease, after alcohol-related disease, is fatty liver, especially non-alcoholic.
-A total of 40 per cent of patients are diagnosed with this kind of liver disease.
+A total of 40% of patients are diagnosed with this kind of liver disease.

 Dr M Malarvizhi of the Department of Medical Gastroenterology, MGMGH, said, "A decade ago, we hardly used to see cases of non-alcoholic fatty liver disease.
 One out of 10 cases would be fatty liver.
 Now, four to five out of 10 cases are related to fatty liver.
 We have seen a steep rise in cases in the past few years, especially during and post pandemic, as most people were working from home.
 We see rise in cases due to this sedentary lifestyle and unhealthy food habits.
 Obesity, diabetes, dyslipidemia are the leading causes."